excellarateinc/voyage-api-java/readme_docs/DEVELOPMENT-RECIPES.md

 ### Implementation
 The following steps provide guidance around adding a new service

-1. Add a new class to Launchpad.Services
+1. Add a new class to Voyage.Services
   1. This file should end in the suffix Service to indicate it is a service
 2. If the service handles operations on an entity (User, Role, ect.) inherit from EntityResultService
-3. Add a new interface to Launchpad.Services
+3. Add a new interface to Voyage.Services
   1. This interface will be the contract that the aformentioned class implements.
   2. Define the methods for the service.
 If the method operates on an entity, it should have a result type of EntityResult
 4. Implement in interface in the class